fenago/natural-language-processing-workshop/lab_guides/Lab_6.md

 The pre-trained model being used for this file can be found at
 <https://www.kaggle.com/watts2/glove6b50dtxt/download>.
 Download this
-file and place it in the `data` folder of *Chapter 6, Vector Representation*.
+file and place it in the `data` folder of *Lab 6, Vector Representation*.

 Follow these steps to complete this exercise: